 Thinking about buying a treadmill?
 With so much choice available, it can be challenging to know just where to start.
 Whether you’re a keen walker, jogger, or an enthusiastic runner and want to use a treadmill in the safety and comfort in your own home.
 Here’s our top tips to consider when buying a treadmill.

 Who’ll be using the treadmill?

 First consider the weight, height, and fitness goals of each person who’ll be using the treadmill.
 And then look at meeting their needs by looking at the function and form of the treadmill.
 So start with a baseline to meet the needs of the person who is the fittest, the tallest and the heaviest.
-Your fitness will also improve over time, so you want to look at more than just meeting the basic requirements so you get more bang for your money.
+If your budget is your first consideration, and your family members are heavy, tall or fit, then a treadmill priced at $1,000 is not going to be fit for purpose.
+Perhaps consider a bike instead.
+Back to treadmills, your fitness will also improve over time, so you want to look at more than just meeting the basic requirements so you get more bang for your money.